neutrons/SNAPRed/docs/source/glossary.rst

         A thin wrapper around the Mantid Algorithm API that allows for meta processes to be performed around a queue of algorithms.
         Examples may include: Progress reporting, Quality of Life improvements, multi-threading, etc.

+    Normalization
+        The process of adjusting diffraction data to correct for variations in instrumental performance and experimental conditions.
+        Normalization ensures that data from different runs or different :term: `instrument states <Instrument State>` can be directly compared or combined without bias due to instrument efficiency, sample positioning, or other systemic factors.
+This is typically achieved by dividing the raw data by a normalization standard, such as a vanadium run, which represents the instrument response.
+        The process involves a series of algorithms, often encapsulated within a Recipe, to apply these corrections and produce normalized data suitable for further analysis or interpretation.

     Orchestration Layer
         The architectural layer that handles the stitching together of the various :term:`Service Components <Service Component>`, `Data Components <Data Component>`, and `Recipe Components <Recipe Component>` to achieve and abstract goal.
         This may include handling :term:`User Requests <User Request>`, or performing :term:`Data State Management`.